Continuous Accounting: The New Age of Accounting

 The New Model: Financial Strategies with Cloud-Based Technology

-Managers and financial leaders cannot afford to wait a month to two months for reports to be processed, which is what bookkeepers tend to do.
+Managers and financial leaders cannot afford to wait a month to two months for reports to be processed.
+This is what bookkeepers tend to do.
 Continuous accounting changes the prolonging process from period-end to a day-to-day basis.
 The cloud platform is capable of recognizing and verifying information constantly and repeatedly, thus enabling it to be “continuous.”
 This evenly distributes work rather than accumulating large amounts of tasks over time.
 Continuous accounting is an organized alternative to the old model of record-to-report accounting.

 Shifting Business to the Continuous Accounting Platform